simplificator/flatten_migrations/README.markdown

 Flatten migrations
 ===================

-A gem that adds db:flatten_migrattions to rake tasks in your rails project.
+A gem that adds `rake db:flatten_migrations` to rake tasks in your rails project.

 Requirements
 ------------